 49. UI (User Interface)

+While the terms UI and UX are often used interchangeably, there is a subtle difference.
 User interface includes every factor that determines a user’s experience on a digital platform.

 50. A/B testing